 Retargeting is a technology that shows ads to those users who have already made some actions on a website (such as added a product to the cart or viewed the products) but haven't completed a purchase.

 The retargeting feature displays the advertisements on Facebook, LinkedIn, Twitter, Instagram, and Google.
-That means retargeting covers all of the places where visitors have been surfing.
+That means retargeting covers all of the social networks where visitors usualle spend time.

-If buyers face the ad many times, they will be more likely to make an order.
+If buyers face the ad many times, they will be more likely to finish the order.
 Retargeting inspires users who already know your company and will return to the site again and again.
 It can be helpful at every step of the sales funnel.

-Link retargeting is a method of setting up a retargeting pixel to enable it for your links, created on Short.cm.
+Link retargeting is a method of setting up a retargeting pixel to enable it for your short links.
 You're not limited to the people who just visited your website.
 Get it off the ground and retarget every person who clicks your short link.
 That could be any destination to redirect people to.

-The advantage is that link retargeting doesn't require implementing a JS code to the header of your website.
-You need only one retargeting pixel that you specify in the Short.cm account.
+The advantage is that retargeting for short URLs doesn't require implementing a JS code to the header of your website.
+You need only one retargeting pixel that you specify in your Short.io account.

 That way, retargeting will let you grow traffic twice more by returning visitors back.